liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 _New in 1.9.0._<br>
 _Changed in git: expanded support for reading and writing through hwmon._<br>

-Kraken X3 devices feature support by the [liquidtux] `nzxt-kraken3` driver, and status data is provided through a standard hwmon sysfs interface.
+Kraken X3 and Z3 devices feature support by the [liquidtux] `nzxt-kraken3` driver, and status data is provided through a standard hwmon sysfs interface.

 Starting with version 1.9.0, liquidctl automatically detects when a kernel